cosmos/cosmos/whitepaper.md

 ### BigChainDB

-BigChainDB is a modification of the successful RethinkDB (a NoSQL datastore for JSON-documents with a query language), to include additional security guarantees without sacrificing the ability to perform over a million txs/s.
+BigChainDB is a modification of the successful RethinkDB (a NoSQL datastore for JSON-documents with a query language) to include additional security guarantees without sacrificing the ability to perform over a million txs/s.
 RethinkDB achieves high performance with a combination of sharding and primaries, and utilizes the Raft consensus algorithm only for automatic fail-over of primaries.
-Thus the system does not currently provide Byzantine Fault Tolerance.
+RethinkDB does not currently provide Byzantine Fault Tolerance.

+BigChainDB uses RethinkDB as the "underlying DB" to order blocks, and adds a layer of validator signatures on top to vote on the block's validity.
+A block is considered valid and committed when a majority of the validators vote in favor of it.
+If the underlying database forks, it may be possible for a single Byzantine validator to induce a double-spend.

 ### Lightning Network